Finfalter/wasmCloudArtefacts/README.md

 > __NOTE:__  additional documentation [here](https://finfalter.github.io/wasmCloudArtefacts/)

+> **Warning**
+> Note that this repository is not actively maintained anymore.
+The functionality around the wasmcloud based inference server has moved to [wamli](https://github.com/wamli).

 This repository provides a [wasmCloud](https://wasmcloud.dev/) capability provider and actors to perform __inference__ using machine learning models for ONNX and Tensorflow.